 Freya Aswynn proposes an intriguing theory that ‘warriors in the beer-hall’ is a mistake and that the original Old English rune poem actually referred to ‘woman in the birthing-hall’.
 Perthro certainly has a deep connection to the mysteries of birthing and this reading fits with the concept of Perthro as Wyrd, new souls being born from the Well and bringing joy to their families.
 For myself, I have found this rune very effective in workings designed to help women and their unborn babies through the process of labour.

-Traditional meaning: Unknown.
+Literal meaning: Unknown.
 Educated guesses have included: gaming piece, lot cup, beer, song, sex, Wyrd and an apple tree